(one synonym : Lagyra corticata Walker, 1866)

 BOARMIINI, ENNOMINAE, GEOMETRIDAE, GEOMETROIDEA

-The adult moths are a blotchy brown, with recurved margins to the forewings, and scalloped margins to the hindwings.
-The wingspan is about 4 cms.
+The adult moths are a blotchy brown, with recurved margins to the forewings.
+The hindwings each have an angled margin, making them kite-shaped, and the edges are scalloped.
+The wingspan is up to 4 cms.

 The species is found in